 \subsection{Data Preparations}

-This research leverages two open-source datasets for the purpose of model training and validation: the Next Generation Simulation (NGSIM) dataset \cite{ngsimdatasetus101},\cite{ngsimdatasetus80} and the HighD dataset \cite{highddataset}.
-The NGSIM dataset provides a comprehensive collection of vehicle trajectory data, capturing activity from the eastbound I-80 in the San Francisco Bay area and the southbound US 101 in Los Angeles.
-This dataset encapsulates real-world highway scenarios through overhead camera recordings at a sampling rate of 10Hz.
-The HighD dataset originates from aerial drone recordings executed at a 25 Hz frequency between 2017 and 2018 in the vicinity of Cologne, Germany.
-Spanning approximately 420 meters of bidirectional roadways, it records the movements of approximately 110,000 vehicles, encompassing both cars and trucks, traversing an aggregate distance of 45,000 km.
-After data pre-processing, the NGSIM dataset encompasses 662 thousand rows of data, capturing 1,380 individual trajectories, while the HighD dataset comprises 1.09 million data entries, including 3,913 individual trajectories.
-For the purpose of training and evaluation of the model, the partition of the data allocates $70\%$ to the training set and $30\%$ to the test set.
-For the temporal parameters of the model, we adopt $T=30$ frames to represent the historical horizon and $F=50$ frames to signify the prediction horizon.
+This research leverages two open‐source datasets for the purpose of model training and validation: the Next Generation Simulation (NGSIM) dataset \cite{ngsimdatasetus101,ngsimdatasetus80} and the HighD dataset \cite{highddataset}.
+The NGSIM dataset provides a comprehensive collection of vehicle trajectory data, capturing activity from the eastbound I‐80 in the San Francisco Bay area and the southbound US 101 in Los Angeles, recorded at 10 Hz.
+The HighD dataset originates from aerial drone recordings at 25 Hz between 2017 and 2018 near Cologne, Germany, covering 420 m of bidirectional highway and over 110,000 vehicles.

 \paragraph{\textbf{Data Preprocessing}} We begin by extracting straight highway segments and retain each dataset’s native sampling (10 Hz for NGSIM; 25 Hz for HighD).
 In HighD, isolated missing frames are filled via linear interpolation to preserve the 5 s (50‐frame) prediction horizon; NGSIM requires no resampling.

 At each time step \(t\), we form a target vehicle’s interaction group by selecting all vehicles whose centers lie between 100 m behind and 150 m ahead longitudinally, and within one adjacent lane laterally.
 For NGSIM, which supplies only the IDs of the single preceding and single following vehicles, we include exactly those two if they satisfy our distance criteria.
 For HighD, which provides up to eight surrounding neighbor IDs (preceding, parallel, and following in each of three lanes), we use those IDs and then filter out by distance, yielding at most eight neighbors.
 In NGSIM we reconstruct analogous contextual neighbors by lane membership and longitudinal ordering: in each adjacent lane we pick the nearest preceding and following vehicles, and the parallel neighbor as the vehicle with the smallest longitudinal gap, followed by the same distance filtering.

 Once the group \(\mathcal{V}_i(t)\) is defined, we extract the previous \(T=30\) frames (3 s) of each vehicle’s positions and velocities as the input history \(\mathbf{X}_T\), and the next \(F=50\) frames (5 s) as the ground‐truth future \(\mathbf{Y}_F\).
 We split each dataset into 70 \% training and 30 \% testing sets.